Determined AI makes its machine learning infrastructure free and open source – TechCrunch

 The hope is that the Determined AI platform becomes something of a base layer that lots of small companies can agree on, providing portability to results and standards so you’re not starting from scratch at every company or project.

-With machine learning development expected to expand by orders of magnitude in the coming years, even a small piece of the pie is worth claiming, but with luck Determined AI may grow to be the new de facto standard for AI development in small and medium businesses.
+With machine learning development expected to expand by orders of magnitude in the coming years, even a small piece of the pie is worth claiming, but with luck, Determined AI may grow to be the new de facto standard for AI development in small and medium businesses.

 You can check out the platform on GitHub or at Determined AI’s developer site.